 In the Conventional IVF treatment protocols, during each cycle, more than three eggs can be collected and excess embryos can be frozen, and they can be put to use in future cycles.

 Cryopreservation can be performed by cooling the tissue to sub zero temperatures, such as -196 degrees.
 It is usual to see that enzymatic activity and biochemical reactions which occur in a cell do cause damage to the material and at this low temperature the damage is effectively stopped.

-In the vitrification process, done by best IVF center in Hyderabad-Hegde Fertility, the cells free rapidly and it prevents the formation of intracellular ice.
+In the vitrification process, the cells free rapidly and it prevents the formation of intracellular ice.
 Thus it avoids cell damage.